 Freeview Play connects to the internet and your TV aerial to bring you a full choice of catch-up and on demand shows.

 The standard version of Freeview comes built into all TVs now.
-If you also want catch-up and on demand options, you’ll need Freeview Play.
-This comes inside some TVs, or you can buy it as box.
+If you also want catch-up and on demand options, you’ll need to look for a TV with Freeview Play.

 Freeview Play combines your regular TV channels with catch-up and on demand apps.
 With this, you can watch your favourite shows when it best suits you.